 Build it down in the Shepherd’s Shaw,

 It will stand for ever and never fall.Matthews 2009: 45

 Master James ran down to Lord Callaly to make his report.
 He knew exactly where to find Shepherd’s Shaw.
 Sick of the endless disruption, he decided to build the new Callaly Castle there instead.

 But the story doesn’t quite end there.

-Northofthetyne.co.uk also references another version of the story which places Lady Callaly in the role of villain.
+North of the Tyne also references another version of the story which places Lady Callaly in the role of villain (2007-2022).
 She dressed a servant as a boar and sent him to pull down the building work.
-Lord Callaly’s men panicked when they saw the boar.
+Master James panicked when he saw the boar.
+He told Lord Callaly, who decided to wait himself.
 When it cried out its advice about prospective locations, Lord Callaly decided to obey.

 Though consider this.
 The foundations of the unfinished castle date to the 12th century.